KingScooty/creativenightly.com/_pages/about.md

 At 15 year's old - looking to make the right decisions at school - I actually wrote to Rare asking for advice on how to get a job in the industry.
 A few weeks later (to my surprise), I received a hand signed letter back.
 Granted, I was a bit too young for them to just offer me a chance to apply, but the advice within that letter stays with me to this day.
 Along with the programs I was advised to learn (they used 3D Studio Max and Maya in house), was this nugget of gold:

-<blockquote><p>We typically hire based on creative talent, and <strong>not</strong> on whether you have a degree.
-So <strong>focus on your creativity</strong> and developing your showreel, and I'm sure we'll be hearing from you in a few years to come.</p></blockquote>
+> We typically hire based on creative talent, and **not** on whether you have a degree.
+So **focus on your creativity** and developing your showreel, and I'm sure we'll be hearing from you in a few years to come.

 Basically, **let your craft do the talking**, and the work will come.